flavienbwk/mobcamp/api/README.md

 |----------|-------------|-------------|
 | _No data_ |||

-## Upload a media to a chapter
+## Upload medias to a chapter

 ### Query

-The user uploading the media to the chapter must be a collaborator of this formation.
+The user uploading the medias to the chapter must be a collaborator of this formation.

 | Endpoint | `/api/chapters/uploadMedia` | Description |
 |----------|-------------|-------------|